mongock/flamingock-docs/site/v1/features/features-custom-injections.md

 ## Where can I apply @NonLockGuarded?
 ### In a ChangeUnit parameter

-This will tell Mongock you don't want to proxy that bean in that specific changeUnit method.
+This will tell Flamingock you don't want to proxy that bean in that specific changeUnit method.

 This is useful when, in general you are fine proxing the bean, but there are some exceptions or when you don't want to use the annotation in your type, so you annotate all your custom bean parameters in all your changeSet methods.